infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 <Note>

-We've avoid external dependencies for 2 main reasons:
+We've reduced external dependencies for 2 main reasons:
- - avoid security issues with dependencies (of dependencies of dependencies ... you know it) - remember left-pad?
+ - avoid security issues with dependencies (or dependencies of dependencies...you know it) - remember left-pad?
  - keep the bundle size small

 </Note>